theheraldproject/theheraldproject.github.io/payload/secured.md

 use by another device as the transmitting device checks the time and tokens it issued, ensuring integrity.
 Even if data passes via a health authority of a hostile state actor it cannot be manipulated to cause the exposure of incorrect or targetted individuals and groups of the originating country.

 Availability - Yes.
-Bluetooth provides built in CRC checks of data, so by the time Squire sees the data it has already been validated.
+Bluetooth provides built in CRC checks of data, so by the time Herald sees the data it has already been validated.
 Supporting both read and write approaches to Bluetooth data exchange ensures the maximum support of mobile phones, as some phones can discover and read and write from others, but not be discoverable and readable/writable themselves (~35% of Android phones in the UK do not support advertising [[21]](/paper/bibliography#a-21)).